 One of the significant challenges for an organization is to create a single view of truth for enterprise data while maintaining its reliability, accuracy, and quality.
-Master data management (MDM) might be your silver bullet when it comes to simplifying data management.
+Master data management (MDM) might be your silver bullet when simplifying data management.

-In this article, you’ll discover what is master data management, its main components, the benefits of master data management for your business, and some key challenges associated with the practice.
+In this article, you’ll discover master data management, its main components, the benefits of master data management for your business, and some key challenges associated with the practice is.

 What Is Master Data Management (MDM)?

 Let’s start with understanding what master data management is.

 Master data management is the technology that ensures consistency of enterprise data – across multiple systems, applications, databases, functional departments, and geographies.